Meet the Artist: A little bit about Emma..

 Latest Works:

-In her latest series Emma explores the concept of Floating, an exploration of movement and colour between sky and sea.
+Floating - In this series Emma explores the concept of Floating, an exploration of movement and colour between sky and sea.
 This series reflects on the quiet strength that exists within stillness, inviting viewers into a world of suspended motion and atmospheric depth.

 Awards: